Overview

 Because much of La Honda Creek Preserve is actively grazed by cattle as part of our Conservation Grazing Program, dogs are allowed only in two specific areas of the preserve.

-- Grasshopper Loop Trail, except from August 1 through December 15, to protect the health and safety of visitors and livestock during calving season.
+- Grasshopper Loop Trail, except from August 1 through approximately December 15 to protect the health and safety of visitors and livestock during calving season.
+During years when the mother-calf pairs move out of the calving area before December 15, Midpen will consider reopening the trail to seasonal dog access sooner.
 Learn more about seasonal dog access on the Grasshopper Loop Trail.

 - All trails in upper La Honda Creek.
 A no-fee permit is required for access in this area.
 Get a permit.